 Nonetheless, there is good reason to expect that the BOK will continue to evolve over the long term.
-Sociological theory supports the notion that continuous change is an inherent characteristic of any professional BOK.
-In Abbott's system of professions, the BOK is the principal means by which a profession establishes jurisdictional claims with respect to other occupational groups.
-Because the professional environment and the relationships between professions are dynamic, jurisdictional claims and the associated professional bodies of knowledge are constantly in flux.
+The sociological Theory of Professions supports the notion that continuous change is an inherent characteristic of any professional BOK.
+In Abbott's model of the system of professions, the BOK is the principal means by which a profession establishes jurisdictional claims with respect to other occupational groups.22 Because the professional environment and the relationships between professions are dynamic entities, jurisdictional claims and the associated professional bodies of knowledge are constantly in flux.
 As Abbott demonstrates, a strong profession must be able to adapt its BOK in response to emerging needs, opportunities, and threats.